On the wall velocity dependence of electroweak baryogenesis: Generalized fluid Ansatz

 The strong sphaleron will be mimicked using the collision term from the friction calculation.
 This will lead to a damping of the chemical potential similar to what the strong sphaleron achieves in baryogenesis.
 At the same time it is a set of physical collision terms that just occur in a different setting.
 So, strictly speaking, the convergence properties that we will observe are the ones of the friction network and not the ones of baryogenesis.
 In order to facilitate transport, we choose the corresponding gauge couplings rather small, such that the charges can travel into the symmetric phase as in the case of non-local baryogenesis.

 To mimic the weak sphaleron, we use the standard result for the sphaleron rate, \be \Gamma_{ws} \simeq 10^{-6} T \exp(-a \phi(z)/T) \, , \ee where $a\approx 37$ and $\phi(z) = \frac{\phi_0}{2}(1-\tanh\frac{z}{L_w})$ is the bubble profile with wall thickness $L_w$ and vev $\phi_0$ at the critical (or nucleation) temperature.
-However, we couple the sphaleron to $J^\mu u_\mu$, where $J^\mu = \left< p^\mu/E\right>$ is the current of the plasma.
-Coupling the weak sphaleron to the zeroth-order fluctuation (typically interpreted as the chemical potential) would be rather arbitrary and would make the result highly dependent on the precise basis of fluctuations, which we want to avoid.
-The coupling to the weak sphaleron is of course not relevant to study convergence of the out-of-equilibrium distribution functions but rather to reproduce the qualitative behavior of baryogenesis for a low number of fluctuations and supersonic wall velocities where the resulting BAU is suppressed.
+We couple the sphaleron to $J^\mu u_\mu$, where $J^\mu = \left< p^\mu/E\right>$ is the current of the plasma, {since this is after all the moment associated to particle number density and should therefore be interpreted as the full chemical potential~\cite{DeGroot:1980dk}\footnote{The interpretation of the zeroth-order perturbation $w^{(0)}$ as the chemical potential is only valid under the condition that\cite{DeGroot:1980dk} $\int \frac{d^3 p}{E} p^\mu u_\mu \delta f = 0$, which is not automatically satisfied in our Ansatz.
+The coincidence is only granted in a two-fluid approximation, which has often been employed in previous baryogenesis studies.}}.
+Coupling the weak sphaleron to the zeroth-order fluctuation would be rather arbitrary and would make the result highly dependent on the precise basis of fluctuations.
+In any case, the coupling to the weak sphaleron is of course not relevant to study convergence of the out-of-equilibrium distribution functions but rather to reproduce the qualitative behavior of baryogenesis for a low number of fluctuations and supersonic wall velocities where the resulting BAU is suppressed.